 Background

-Fairness in access to health care is one of the founding principles of the NHS, yet there is some evidence that those with the greatest need are often the least likely to access care.
+Fairness in access to health care is one of the founding principles of the NHS, yet there is some evidence for the inverse care law which states that those with the greatest need are often the least likely to access care.
 Here we look at the relationship between the rate of NHS hip replacement operations, as a proxy for access to elective care, and deprivation in England.

 About this data